To the Members

 A. Statutory Auditors

 Further the report of M/s.
-Sorab S. Engineer & Co. the StatutoryAuditors along with notes to Financial Statements is enclosed to this report.
-The observations made in the
+Sorab S. Engineer & Co. the StatutoryAuditors along with notes to Financial Statements is enclosed to this annual report.
+Theobservations made in the

 B. Cost Auditors